Jon Rahm: Early life

-Rahm was born on 10 November 1994 in Barrika, a town in the province of Biscay, Spain, to Angela Rodríguez and Edorta Rahm.
-Edorta worked in the petroleum industry and Angela was a midwife.
+Rahm was born on 10 November 1994 in Barrika, a town in the province of Biscay, Spain.
+His mother Angela Rodríguez was a midwife, and his father Edorta Rahm worked in the petroleum industry.
 Rahm was born with clubfoot; his right foot pointed 90 degrees inwards and he was placed in a cast to straighten it.
 As a result, his right leg below the knee had less development and grew to be 1.5 cm shorter than his left leg.
 Rahm stated in 2021 that his short backswing was a product of his limited right ankle mobility.

 Rahm's parents became interested in golf due to the 1997 Ryder Cup held at Valderrama Golf Club in Sotogrande, Spain, where Seve Ballesteros captained the victorious European team.
 Rahm's father subsequently introduced his sons to the sport.
 Rahm stated he likely would not have become a professional golfer if not for this.
 In 2022, he described Ballesteros as a "great hero" of his and said regarding the 1997 Ryder Cup.
 "I'm here because of that alone, and everything else is down to the path that [Seve] paved for so many of us."

 Rahm and his elder brother Eriz first played golf at Club Deportivo Martiartu in Erandio, which was a general sports club.
 They later joined Larrabea Golf Club in Álava, which was about an hour's drive from their home.
 Members at Larrabea recalled that Rahm was able to hit the ball over 100 m with a 5-wood by age 8.
 Aside from golf, he competed in canoeing, football, and the Basque sport jai alai.
 Rahm was often involved in fights as a child and began training in kung fu, at the encouragement of his mother who practiced tai chi.
 Inspired by Athletic Bilbao player José Ángel Iribar, Rahm played as a goalkeeper for SD Plentzia up to the under-14 level.

 At age 13, Rahm began to focus primarily on golf and received coaching from PGA of Spain professional Eduardo Celles, who instructed Rahm to hit fades instead of high hooks.
 Celles recalled in 2020 that Rahm had an intense work ethic and an exceptional memory, capable of remembering small details about courses such as the slopes of greens.
 He won the Spanish Junior/Boys Championship in 2010 by six strokes.
 Rahm attended Ander Deuna Ikastola in Sopela until age 16, when he transferred to IES Ortega y Gasset, a school in Madrid renowned for its athletes.
 In 2011, he was part of the Spanish team which won the European Boys' Team Championship, where he defeated Sepp Straka of Austria as part of the final match.